Nium14/Spin-Based_Map-Making_IM/README.md

 We make use of the "fast" simulations of the <a href="http://intensitymapping.physics.ox.ac.uk/CRIME.html" target_="blanck">CRIME</a> software.

-The simulated input data is provided at <a href="http://intensitymapping.physics.ox.ac.uk/Simulations/fast1/" target_="blanck">here</a>.
+The simulated input data is provided by them <a href="http://intensitymapping.physics.ox.ac.uk/Simulations/fast1/" target_="blanck">here</a>.

 ### Requirements